 Bonnie Springs Ranch Has Closed.
 The ranch was sold to a developer for $25M.
 Plans call for homes and a motel to be built on the property.

-Western theme shows, usually on weekends re-enact gunfights, hangings, and bank robberies.
-The old west building at the ranch includes a saloon, which offers small drinks and snacks, a small schoolhouse, an opera house where western theme performances and a wax museum western artifacts.
+Western theme shows, usually on weekends, re-enact gunfights, hangings, and bank robberies.
+The old west building at the ranch includes a saloon, which offers small drinks and snacks, a small schoolhouse, an opera house where western theme performances, and a wax museum of western artifacts.

 Bonnie Springs Ranch also has a small motel and a chapel for folks that want to get hitched in an old west town.
 Bonnie Springs Ranch is one of the best places to get on a horse and see the red rock canyon.
 They have a large stable area where they offer guided horseback trail rides and pony rides for kids.

-If riding a horse is not for you the ranch also has a train that takes you on a loop route around town, you may even spot a wild burro on the trip.
+If riding a horse is not for you, the ranch also has a train that takes you on a loop route around town, and you may even spot a wild burro on the trip.

 Dining at Bonnie Springs Ranch

-At the Bonnie Springs Ranch Restaurant, You can order from the breakfast, lunch, or dinner all day long but the most popular dishes are the BBQ.
+At the Bonnie Springs Ranch Restaurant, You can order breakfast, lunch, or dinner all day long, but the most popular dishes are the BBQ.
 There’s a full bar inside the restaurant if you want to wet your whistle.

 Bonnie Springs Old Nevada 1 Gunfighter Lane Blue Diamond, Nevada 89004.

 Directions to Ranch from Las Vegas: Follow Charleston Blvd West for 25 miles.
 6 miles past the Red Rock Visitor Center, Look for the big wooden archway that says Bonnie Springs Ranch.